Kits funded from Greater Manchester Technology Fund, launched by GMCA with initial £150,000 investment

 Business are being asked to support the fund through:

-- Donations of new or refurbished devices particularly laptops
+- Donations of new devices particularly laptops

 - Donations of sim cards, portable hotspots, dongles and other connectivity devices